enthus1ast/nimTodo/README.md

 I always come back to plain text files (using my own markdown “dialect”) where I write my to-dos with (neo)vim.
 I have used Obsidian in the past and liked the way it opened a daily diary file on start-up.
-Although I no longer use Obsidian, I still maintain diary files, which I edit with vim.
+Although I no longer use Obsidian, I still maintain diary files, which I edit with (neo)vim.

 In the diary files, I document the things I do over the day and also add to-dos:
 ```